hitraffic/api-server/README.md

 >  URL may contain one or more of the following query parameters:
 </d1>

-from: Fetch incidents beginning from this date.
-Should be in a unix timestamp format.
+<dd>from: Fetch incidents beginning from this date.
+Should be in a unix timestamp format.</dd>
-to: Fetch incidents up to this date.
-Should be in a unix timestamp format.
+<dd>to: Fetch incidents up to this date.
+Should be in a unix timestamp format.</dd>
-area: Area as defined by GET /areas
+<dd>area: Area as defined by GET /areas</dd>
-type: Incident type as defined by GET /types
+<dd>type: Incident type as defined by GET /types</dd>

 EXAMPLES:
 GET /incidents?from=2014-10-31T23:59:59Z - Fetch all incidents that happened since 10/31/2014 11:59:59PM.